 Figure 1.4 documents that the climate system is undergoing a comprehensive set of changes.
 It shows a selection of key indicators of change through the instrumental era that are assessed and presented in the subsequent chapters of this report.
 Annual mean values are shown as stripes, with colours indicating their value.
 The transitions from one colour to another over time illustrate how conditions are shifting in all components of the climate system.
 For these particular indicators, the observed changes go beyond the yearly and decadal variability of the climate system.
-In this Report, this is termed an 'emergence' of the climate signal (Section 1.4.2 and FAQ 1.2).
+In this Report, this is termed an 'emergence' of the climate signal (see Section 1.4.2 and FAQ 1.2).

 Warming of the climate system is most commonly presented through the observed increase in global mean surface temperature (GMST).
-Taking a baseline of 1850-1900, GMST change until present (2011-2020) is 1.09°C [0.95 to 1.20] °C (Section 2.3 and Cross-Chapter Box 2.3).
-This evolving change has been documented in previous assessment reports, with each reporting a higher total global temperature change (Section 1.3 and Cross-Chapter Box 1.2).
-The total change in global surface air temperature (GSAT) (Section 1.4.1 and Cross-Chapter Box 2.3) attributable to anthropogenic activities is assessed to be consistent with the observed change in GSAT (Section 3.3).1
+Taking a baseline of 1850-1900, GMST change until present (2011-2020) is 1.09 °C (0.95-1.20 °C) (see Chapter 2, Section 2.3, Cross-Chapter Box 2.3).
+This evolving change has been documented in previous Assessment Reports, with each reporting a higher total global temperature change (see Section 1.3, Cross-Chapter Box 1.2).
+The total change in Global Surface Air Temperature (GSAT; see Section 1.4.1 and Cross-Chapter Box 2.3 in Chapter 2) attributable to anthropogenic activities is assessed to be consistent with the observed change in GSAT (see Chapter 3, Section 3.3).